mselig/api-tutorial/README.md

 ### 1.2 providing content

-Let's create some minimal content that a browser can displayed.
+Let's create some minimal content that a browser can displayed, starting with a web page.

 `./public/index.html`
 ```html